fhildeb/lukso-node-guide/tooltips/README.md

 ### Optional: Remove Genesis Flags

-In case you were a genesis validator, make sure to **remove** the following lines from your startup script:
+In case you were a genesis validator using an automation script on your node, make sure to **remove the following lines** from your startup script:

 ```sh
 cd <lukso-working-directory>/static/